finix-payments/finix-flex-docs-generator/sections/payment_instruments/verification/response.md

 #### Push Funds Indicator (push_funds_block_indicator)

-This code indicates if the associated card can receive push-to-card disbursements
+This code indicates if the associated card can receive push-to-card disbursements.

 Letter | Description
 ------ | -------------------------------------------------------------------